HannahNissel/Student-Portal/README.md

 - Export a student's transcript or semester report card

 ## Project Status
-Working on transforming the code to be object-oriented and adding GUI features.
+Working on adding GUI features.